 In such a view, profitability is measured by the ratio of operating profitability minus interest expense to book value.
 In essence, this is a calculation to drill into a company's income statement, which shows differences between revenues, costs and expenses.
 To investors, such a breakdown is crucial to understanding if a business is generating profits or running in the red.

 In one of the most comprehensive research reports we've seen yet assessing the characteristics of profitability for investors, Dimensional Fund Advisors dug into market and company data spanning 50-plus years (1964-2016).
-The conclusion of DFA's analysis — which was first published in early 2017 — found that not only does "current profitability hold information about future profitability" but "firms with higher profitability have had higher returns than those with low profitability."1
+The conclusion of DFA's analysis — which was first published in early 2017 — found that not only does "current profitability hold information about future profitability" but "firms with higher profitability have had higher returns than those with low profitability."1 (This relationship, while observed over past data, does not guarantee similar outcomes in the future.)

 Other highly cited academic work over the years leading to similar insights includes research by professors Eugene Fama and Kenneth French2 as well as Robert Novy-Marx.3